 “The purpose of life is to be defeated by greater and greater things.” — Rainer Maria Rilke

 From a technological and philosophical perspective, I really believed that building a walled garden dedicated to yoga would be an appreciated hedge against the the unrepentant data mining, fake follower botnets, and the malware/spamware/clickbait of all the other social networks out there, let alone the vast chaos of the greater Web.
 But, I was wrong.
 At this time, barely anyone on the Internet gives a shit about the aforementioned, or digital privacy, or maintaining the integrity of yoga as a noble science of the mind — let alone all of the above!
 As this reality sank in, I began to realize I have better things to do that convince everyone they’re doing it wrong.
-In the interest of humility, indeed, it’s much more productive, and sane, to accept I don’t know best, let it go, and focus elsewhere.
+Indeed, in the interest of humility, it’s much more productive, and sane, to accept I don’t know best, let it go, and focus elsewhere.
 I’d rather practice alone in my room, or sit quietly with my breath, or contemplate Advaita, or go for a walk with my wife and dog.

 As I slowly removed myself from active involvement here, I worked on other startups (both online and off), but mostly as an angel/advisor.
 I have returned my day-to-day attention to commercial real estate and finance.
 While this (i.e. tenant relations, lease negotiations, property management, and the optimization of non-correlated asset classes across an investment portfolio) is more in line with my education, it’s definitely not as creative or thrilling as building/coordinating a distributed team, from nothing, spanning Europe, India, various locations in SE Asia, and across the Americas.
-And yet, I’m pretty happy that I’m no longer working 70-80hrs/week, creating what, it turns out, amounted to little more than an expensive hobby.
+And yet, I’m pretty happy that I’m no longer working 70-80hrs/week without a cofounder creating what, it turns out, amounted to little more than an expensive hobby.

 So, that part is sad.
 Because when I explored the site one last time before taking it down, I really appreciated all the work that went into it.
 I still think it was a beautifully designed, feature-rich platform that had the potential to connect people who were seeking and sharing experiences that related to yoga.
 I guess that happened, to some degree, but it wasn’t viable as a business.